 Instructions

 - Cook the pasta according to the instructions on the package.
-During the last 2 minutes of cooking, add the broccoli.1 box spiral pasta, 8 ounces broccoli florets
+During the last 2 minutes of cooking, add the broccoli.
+Drain the broccoli and pasta and return to the pot.
+Cover and set aside.1 box spiral pasta, 8 ounces broccoli florets

-- Break the turkey into pieces, while cooking until browned. (see notes)16-20 ounces ground turkey
+- Break the turkey into pieces, while cooking until browned. (see notes)

 - Add the turkey mixture, the remaining olive oil, and the fresh basil to the pasta pot⅓ cup chopped fresh basil

-- Sprinkle with Parmesan cheese when serving (or mix in just prior to serving).¼ cup Parmesan cheese
+- Mix until combined.
+Sprinkle with Parmesan cheese when serving (or mix in just prior to serving).¼ cup Parmesan cheese

 Notes

-- To use leftover cooked turkey, simply chop it into bite sized pieces.
-Hold off on adding it to the skillet until after the garlic and other spices are already heated and beginning to brown.
-Then add the turkey pieces and cook until they are warmed through.
+- To use leftover cooked turkey, chop it into bite-sized pieces and add it after the garlic and spices have heated and become fragrant.
+Cook just until warmed through.

 Video